austinlongmn/mauth/README.md

 ## Installation

-You must copy the [MAuth.applescript](MAuth.applescript) file and paste it into a Shortcut with an Run AppleScript action.
+You must copy the [MAuth.applescript](MAuth.applescript) file and paste it into a Shortcut with a Run AppleScript action.
 Alternatively, you can use the shortcut I created [here](https://www.icloud.com/shortcuts/7889ff6e382f4f528c3a18b2c0ff2854).